redhat-cap-exchange/dev_competition/SIGNUP.md

 2. Share the the issue with collegues and ask them to comment or join your team.
 3. bla bla bla

+### Form a team

-<TBD> Describe how the team should form etc ...
+Describe how the team should form etc ...

-### Register the project
+### Register the team and project

-<TBD> Describe how issues & labels will be used to define the teams and projects.
+Describe how issues & labels will be used to define the teams and projects.